Posted on by Jenna Haldane

 How do I register my electrical products?

-The easiest way to register your product is to visit the Register My Appliance website, which has links to all of the major electronics manufacturers.
+The easiest way to register your product is to visit our Product Registration page, which has links to all of the major electronics manufacturers.
 It should take just a couple of minutes - a worthy investment of your time given the long-term peace of mind it provides!

 In order to register your product, you’ll usually need: